-79. National coordination in disaster preparedness and response.
+- 79. National coordination in disaster preparedness and response.
 WFP will engage in policy dialogue with and provide technical assistance to the Government.
-This includes the review of national disaster management laws and policies and the provision of training and technical assistance to key government partners on disaster preparedness and response.

-- 80. Adaptive social protection.
+This includes the review of national disaster management laws and policies (a process coordinated by the United Nations Office for the Coordination of Humanitarian Affairs) and the provision of training and technical assistance to key government partners on disaster preparedness and response. - 80.
+Adaptive social protection.
 WFP will support improvements to the adaptive social protection system aimed at achieving effective, efficient, equitable and inclusive targeting, transfer, disbursement and use.
 This includes policy engagement on beneficiary information management, internal data-sharing systems and targeting criteria and support for sustainable financing for social protection.
-WFP will work with key stakeholders to strengthen social protection programmes aimed at addressing the impact of natural hazards, climate change and pandemics. - 81.
+WFP will work with key stakeholders to strengthen social protection programmes aimed at addressing the impact of natural hazards, climate change and pandemics.
+WFP will continue to advocate that the needs of the most vulnerable and their specific protection concerns be incorporated into the design and implementation of social protection programmes. - 81.
 Subnational and community-based disaster management.
 As part of an integrated approach to risk management, WFP will provide technical assistance to the National Disaster Management Agency, the Ministry of Social Affairs and the Ministry of Home Affairs to support the development of policies that will enhance subnational disaster risk management.
 This will also build on lessons from community-level studies on disaster resilience.
 WFP will explore insurance as a means for communities, smallholders and households to manage risks and finance activities, promote investment and build resilience and well-being.
-Other activities for subnational and community-based disaster management will include developing provincial disaster risk reduction strategies, incorporating the empowerment of women through, for instance, encouraging their participation and leadership in emergency and preparedness committees. - 82.
+Other activities for subnational and community-based disaster management will include developing provincial disaster risk reduction strategies, incorporating the empowerment of women and youth through, for instance, encouraging their participation and leadership in emergency and preparedness committees. - 82.
 Climate change adaptation.
 Based on increased understanding of the long-term impacts of climate change on food security and nutrition, including gender perspectives, WFP will focus on enhancing national and local access to timely, reliable information to provide "last-mile" climate services.
 Along with strengthened analysis, WFP will explore with the Government opportunities to engage in forecast-based financing and other anticipatory actions to reduce and mitigate impacts of extreme weather events. - 83.
 On-demand support.
 WFP will work closely with the Government in the event of a major disaster and provide technical support to national authorities, subnational responders and coordination mechanisms.